 Awards are also presented at graduation to students who maintain perfect attendance records and those with overall 99% attendance records.
 Students with any attendance failures are not eligible for this award.

-Marine students who receive a class work and lab grade of 90% or higher in three consecutive courses are recognized on the Director's Honor List.
+Students who receive a class work and lab grade of 90% or higher in three consecutive courses are recognized on the Director's Honor List.
 Students with any attendance failures are not eligible for this award.
-Motorcycle students who achieve at least a 96% overall combined course average and maintain a 90% attendance rate or better are recognized on the Director's List for MOTO-101 - MOTO-106 of the Motorcycle Technician Programs.
-Students with failed courses are not eligible for this award.